What Is TPRM? A Guide To Third-Party Risk Management

 What Is Third Party Risk Management?

 Third party risk management is essential because unaddressed third party risks potentially expose an organization to cybersecurity threats, supply chain disruption, and data breaches resulting in reputational damage.
+A data breach, particularly when dealing with third-party vendors, can lead to severe implications including significant regulatory and operational disruptions, as well as potential financial and reputational damage.
 Increasingly, it is a regulatory requirement to protect against the threats introduced by third parties with risk management.

 A third party or vendor is a business or company with whom you have an agreement to provide a good/product or service on behalf of your organization, typically referred to as a vendor.
 Third parties are who you outsource or subcontract with.
 Your organization relies on their products and services in manufacturing, to maintain operations, and/or to deliver your end product or service.